 Resident Dining Plan

-All new residents for the 2018-19 Academic Year will be asked to select a meal plan tier for food purchases for the year, based on your eating habits.
+All new residents for the 2018-19 Academic Year will be asked to select a dining plan tier for food purchases for the year, based on your eating habits.
 That amount will be part of your Housing bill and will be deposited into a Resident Food Account on your Wiscard, which is used exclusively for on-campus dining.
 This money is nontransferable.

 If you eat more than this amount, you can add money to your Wiscard at any time and continue getting your resident discount on food.